apushkarev/krpano-boilerplate/readme.md

 - `remove_array(array_name)` kml action that removes all items from array named array_name
 - anonymous function to set `window.krpano` global variable in window object so all krpano functionality becomes available anywhere in JS code
 - `window._k` object with a lot of useful abbreviations for window.krpano object internal methods
 - `Invisible_Content` prototype to handle krpano objects (hotspot, layer, plugin) visibility with lots useful methods allowing to build interactions related to visibility.
-Makes object invisible by default
+Makes object invisible by default.
 - `Visible` prototype paired with `Invisible_Content` will make an inheriting object visible by default

+*Invisible_Content and Visible prototypes should go first in prototype list*

 - `new` action to create new objects from prototypes (requires constructor method in prototype, constructor name should be equal to prototype name)
 - `newhotspot` and `newlayer` actions to create new objects, should be used inside constructor, see implementation in `./_dev/src/menu/prototypes.kml`